kkchx/practice_project/higher_or_lower/readme.md

 # Higher or Lower
-This project is a card game to decide you win or not based on input data: <br>
+This program is a card game to decide you win or not based on input data: <br>
 1.user input

 ## How to calculate score